Principles for Deciding

 9. ENFORCEMENT: Courts may protect authors’ rights by imposing self-help measures only to remedy infringement, by granting civil awards only for harms caused by infringing acts or for net gains made from such acts, or by criminally sanctioning only such acts as statute specifies.

 Consider the worst-case scenario: Rube Goldberg machinery would impact authors’ rights helter-skelter.
 Computerization could upset creators’ control of our access to their works online.
-Internet aggregators could distract us from humanly created works with artificially simulated texts or images, and our searches could be deflected to such ersatz versions.[84]
+Internet aggregators could distract us from humanly created works with algorithmically simulated texts or images, and our searches could be deflected to such ersatz versions.[84]
 Computers can be programmed to filter out access to works made available without apparently due attribution or consent, but they might at times also unobtrusively deny legitimate access.
 In any event, the computerized interference with contents in cyberspace, if arbitrary or perplexing, risks weakening creators’ readiness to release works to the public or inhibiting them from exercising their core right.[85]
 To obviate chilling effects, courts could employ criteria that they have refined case by case for enforcing authors’ rights, especially in imposing injunctions.
-Under our fourth principle, courts may enjoin only routine reiterations of any work at issue upon some risk of irreparable harm.
+Under our fourth principle, courts may enjoin close reiterations of a work at issue to forestall some risk of irreparable harm.
 On this criterion, self-help measures would not pass muster if they threatened access to creative reworkings for niche markets.
 We have illustrated this threat with Hiroshige’s Flowering Plum Tree and the Bridge in the Rain as “copied” by Van Gogh.
 In such cases, decision-makers should discipline extra-judicial enforcement to avoid crimping authors’ styles.[86]

 A court exercises the State’s powers in civilly enforcing authors’ rights.
 It does so as well, often more harshly, in criminally punishing copyright infringers.
 But civil remedies risk becoming punitive, for example, as monetary awards lose proportion with actual damages or unjust enrichment.
 Imperatively, pursuant to the principle of legality, the State has to inform the members of the public, in statutory terms clear to all, of legally punishable acts.
 How to respect this general principle of legality in the special field of copyright, with all its open-ended notions to which courts resort in coping with protean creativity?[87]
-Words such as “copy” and “facts” or “ideas” make for hard cases in which copyright laws should be construed closely to avoid any unpredictable exposure to criminal measures.
+Words such as “copy” and “facts” or “ideas” make for hard cases in which copyright laws should be construed closely to make exposure to criminal measures predictable.
 In addition, punitive sanctions normally target parties violating private rights or public rules while harboring culpable states of mind or scienter, so that the State penalizes only malicious or obviously harmful acts.
 But uncertainties in criteria of what takings would arguably constitute copyright infringement could complicate defining such states of mind.
 Thus, copyright statutes have to define which acts, releasing specified materials to others, violate penal law.
 Absent which, no award beyond harms caused by, or net gains from, infringement may be imposed.[88]

 10. Conflicts of Laws: Authors’ rights claimed in any cross-border case may be governed by the copyright or like laws respectively in force in the countries where the work at issue risks being or is received.

 Hypothesize one more case.
 Suppose that a mime, within the United States, creatively improvised a pantomime work live.[92]
 Suppose also that, without the mime’s consent, another party covertly recorded her improvisation on the spot and posted the resulting video online, making her work accessible worldwide, and that she sued this party and his internet service in a U.S. court.
-What if, parochially choosing only forum law to govern the case, this court dismissed our mime’s copyright claims on finding that she never, pursuant to U.S. law, fixed her work or had it fixed, say, in a score or video?[93]
-The court would thus ignore most copyright laws worldwide that, effective where the work at issue could be received, would protect this work; as noted under our second principle, most laws would do so without authorized fixation in any “hard copy.”
-Now suppose, varying our case, that the U.S. court, taking jurisdiction over our mime’s suit, holds such copyright laws abroad to be applicable to her claims country by country.[94]
+What if, parochially choosing only forum law to govern the case, this court dismissed our mime’s copyright claims on finding that she herself had never, pursuant to U.S. law, fixed her work or had it fixed, say, in a score or video?[93]
+The court would thus ignore most copyright laws worldwide that, effective where the work at issue could be received, would protect this work; as noted under our second principle, most laws would do so without authorized fixation in any hard “copy.”
+Now suppose, varying our case, that the U.S. court, taking jurisdiction over our mime’s suit, were to hold such copyright laws abroad to be applicable to her claims country by country.[94]

 Amplifying our hypothetical, we reach the issue on which cross-border cases may turn: How to dispose of such conflicts as appear among copyright or like laws of diverse jurisdictions?
 Judges might be tempted to stick to forum law, and lawyers to shop for a court likely to choose law favoring their clients.[95]
 The copyright-treaty regime, with its basic principle of national treatment, should discourage such choice-of-law roulette.
 This treaty principle entitles qualified claimants to benefit from the copyright law of a treaty country to remedy infringement threatened or suffered within that country.[96]
 The pertinent laws of such countries may justify enjoining infringing acts that risk yielding irreparable harm in their respective audiences or markets.
 By the same token, the law of such a country may call for monetary awards for damages or for restitution if it protects the work at issue enjoyed there.
-The treaty regime has harmonized copyright in authors’ minimum rights that we have encapsulated into our core right to guide courts in hard cases.[97]
+The treaty regime has harmonized copyright in authors’ minimum rights that we have encapsulated in our core right to guide courts in hard cases.[97]
 In the hypothetical case of our author, this core right would support enjoining access to her pantomime where diverse laws converged to protect this work.
-Monetary awards would complement each other insofar as they were granted under specific laws in effect where actionable harms or gains took place.[98]
+Monetary awards would complement each other insofar as they were granted under laws in effect where actionable harms or gains took place.[98]

 The Principles Listed